SwipSwup/CONTI-Ex3/SECURITY.md

 4. **Fix & Disclosure**
    After we address the issue, we will release a fix as soon as possible.
 We will also publish a short advisory and acknowledge your contribution once the patch is made public.

-## Scope

-- Our project does not handle sensitive data like passwords or personal user information beyond normal usage.
-- Please note that this library uses non-cryptographic randomness (e.g., `Math.random()`) and therefore is **not** intended for security-critical tasks.

 ## Resources